Easy Korean Turkey Meatballs Recipe - Healthy and Delicious Dinner Idea

 Serve these meatballs with fluffy jasmine rice, or opt for cauliflower rice for a low-carb option – either way, you’ve got a meal that’s both healthy and delicious!
 Top the meatballs with sesame seeds for an extra touch and a crunchy taste.

-Serving suggestions: Serve with Jasmine rice or cauliflower rice for a low-carb option and top with sesame seeds
+- Serving suggestions: Serve with jasmine rice or cauliflower rice and top with sesame seeds

 Why You Will Love This Easy Turkey Meatball Recipe

 This recipe is a hit with my family – we all cleared our plates (including my teen!) and it’s quick enough to be a weeknight dinner but special enough to feel like a treat.
-These meatballs are filling, delicious, filled my craving, and are family-friendly - especially if you love Asian-style meals.
+These meatballs are filling, delicious, and family-friendly—especially if you love Asian-style meals.
 Top it off with sesame seeds and green onions for an extra, flavorful crunch.

 I always look for ways to make comfort food healthier which is why I swapped out ground beef for ground turkey (lower in saturated fat, good source of protein, and typically lower in calories) and used a lower sodium soy sauce.
-With Kevin and I focusing on our health, we try to remove or eliminate additional sodium when possible and focus on high protein and high fiber.
+Kevin and I try to remove or eliminate additional sodium when possible and focus on high protein and high fiber.

 Enjoy this recipe as a weeknight meal, a weekend splurge, football Sundays, game day, or for holidays like Mother's Day, Father's Day, or Christmas.